Programming, Support & Initiatives Fund (PSIF)

 How does my organization receive funding?

-Step 1: Follow this link to be considered for PSIF funding.
-YOU MUST DO THIS AT LEAST 6 WEEKS PRIOR TO YOUR EVENT.
+- Submit the Student Organization Funding Request Form to be considered for PSIF funding.
+You must do this at least 6 weeks prior to your event.
 (The PSIF chairperson will contact you within one academic week of your submission)

-Step 3: If your organization is approved for PSIF funding, you must schedule and meet with the Student Government Financial Coordinator within five (5) academic days.
+- If your organization is approved for PSIF funding, you must schedule and meet with the Student Government Program Manager within five (5) academic days.
 Please bring all prior paperwork and related details to LSU Student Union, Room 150 for your meeting.
 The SG Financial Coordinator can be contacted at (225) 578-5727.

 PSIF may NOT provide funds for the following: